Dlstark/Mortality_Rates/README.md

 What this did was it took my very wide data frame and made it into only four columns.
 The first column being the state, the second being the county, the third being year combined with sex, and the last of being the value.
-- What that did was take all of my data frames from roughly 3100 rows and made them closer to 81,000 rows.
+- What that did was take all of my data frames from 3191 rows and made them into 76,584 rows.
 From there I had to do another split of the combined column.
 Similar to before I had to make a separate year and sex column put the correct values in each and delete the previously combined column.